Menu

 A Look at the Man

-Offer Thanks: For the way God has expressed his mercy to you.
+Offer Thanks: For the ways God has disciplined you.

 Today's reading is a brief excerpt from Men of the Bible: A One-Year Devotional Study of Men in Scripture by Ann Spangler and Robert Wolgemuth (Zondervan). © 2010 by Ann Spangler.
 Used with permission.
 All rights reserved.
 Enjoy the complete book by purchasing your own copy at the Bible Gateway Store.
 The book's title must be included when sharing the above content on social media.